-For Ohitashi dishes, fresh ingredients are typically blanched quickly, and then soaked in a dashi-infused soy sauce based marinade for several hours.
-The marinade has umami from dashi (katsuobushi & kombu dashi or vegetarian/vegan dashi), savory taste from soy sauce, and a tinge of sweetness from mirin.
+For Ohitashi dishes, fresh ingredients are blanched quickly and soaked in a dashi-infused soy sauce-based marinade for several hours.
+The marinade has umami from dashi (katsuobushi & kombu dashi or vegetarian/vegan dashi), a savory taste from soy sauce, and a tinge of sweetness from mirin.

 3 Tips to Make Delicious Okra Ohitashi

 1. Do not overcook the vegetables

 Set a timer or pay attention to the doneness of the okra.
 You do not want to overcook the vegetables as they can easily lose texture and turn mushy.

 2. Use an ice bath to stop cooking immediately

 It might look like extra work to prepare iced water, but it’s the most efficient way to stop cooking immediately.
 Ice bath helps prevent the okra from turning mushy and revive the color.
 However, make sure to remove the okra (or other vegetables) from the water as soon as they are cool.
 You don’t want them to be watery or lose nutrients.

 You don’t want to dilute the sauce with excess moisture coming from the vegetables.
 Therefore, squeeze tightly to remove the water before you soak the okra or any other vegetables you use in the ohitashi marinade.

 With its crisp-tender and unique viscous texture, okra can make an appealing side than the usual boring vegetables.
 It is also a good source of minerals, vitamins, and fiber too!
 When they are in season, I like to snatch them up quick and make ohitashi right away.

 While I enjoy okra, I know not everyone has the same liking for this finger-shaped vegetable.
 So if you are not a big fan, you can certainly use other vegetables for this ohitashi recipe.
 Here are some of the common ingredients used for ohitashi dishes in Japan.